Trump ban on fetal tissue research blocks coronavirus treatment effort

 According to one of the scientists, an experiment would take perhaps a week or 10 days to show whether a potential treatment was effective in the mice.
 Any promising therapy would then require testing in humans and approval by the U.S. Food and Drug Administration.

 Stanford’s Weissman said one potential therapy that should be tried is a drug, already FDA-approved, that he developed initially for cancers that he and Hasenkrug more recently have found to be effective in boosting immune response in mice.
-People with weakened immune systems are particularly vulnerable to severe illness from COVID-19 or death.
+People with weakened immune systems are particularly vulnerable to severe illness from covid-19 or death.

 “Will it work?
 We don’t know that,” Weissman said.
 But he said, “this is a way to bring more minds and more hands” to the search for a treatment for the new pandemic.